snordrapidimages/teaching-exercises/README.md

 + Try your connection by emitting a message from the server.
 On the clientside in websocket.js add a listener for the message and log or do something funny when it arrives.
 + Note: Make sure you emit the message after the connection has been successful!

+# 5. Send messages!

+Now that our websocket connection is set up, we can start sending messages between the server and the client

++ in `clientside/src/websocket.js` register an event listener on the event `hello-world`.
+Register a callback with an alert or console.log or similar
++ on the SERVER side.
+Make sure that your return from websockets lib are assigned to variable io.
+After that, add the following event code
+`io.on('connection', function(socket) {

+})`
++ Now that we have a connection wrapper. emit a message on socket named `hello-world`
++ Make sure that your code on the client is being triggered

 ### Done

 # 6. Event Emitter, extra task